Who must withhold and pay WHT

 Non-resident individual

-An individual who is in Singapore for less than 183 days in a year is considered a non-resident.
+An individual who is in Singapore for less than 183 days in a calendar year.

 Non-resident professional